GFHS Research Featured on CBC, Royal Agriculture Winter Fair and Nutrition Connections

 The Guelph Family Health Study (GFHS) has seen some incredible successes this fall.
 Their efforts to address gaps in food literacy, food waste, cooking, screen time and child nutrition strategy have been widely received and highlighted throughout a range of recent news platforms and events.

 Post-doctoral researcher Maude Perreault and MSc student Nick Carroll presented their research on food waste and food literacy at the Royal Agricultural Winter Fair.
 They also shared their Rock What You’ve Got Cookbook aimed at helping families curve the amount of food they throw away.
-This cookbook is free to access and can be downloaded here.
+Download/access the free cookbook.

 Prof. Jess Haines was featured on an episode of CBC’s Nature of Things: Kids vs. Screens.
 The show discussed research on how screens affect children’s development, learning abilities and mental health.
 Haines described the ongoing efforts of GFHS to help families develop healthy habits.
-The full episode can be viewed here.
+View the full episode.

 Haines also spoke on universal food and nutrition programs during a webinar hosted by Nutrition Connections.
 The virtual panel discussed why the implementation of a Universal Healthy School Food and Nutrition Program is in the best interest of children to support their health, well-being and learning.